chrisdigity/mochitoolkit/README.md

 Displays the details of a Mochimo address file (maddr.dat), and checks you aren't mining with the default mining address.
 Gently Handy...

+### Mochimo CLI Wallet Compiler Script for Windows | [makewal.bat](makewal.bat)

+Compiles the Mochimo CLI wallet for use on a Windows machine with the help of the Embarcadero Belin Compiler and a little bit of batch script wizardry.
+Check script for installation instructions.
+Abnormally Handy...

 ### Mochimo Mining Dependency Installers

 Automatic installation of Mochimo GPU mining dependencies depending on system.